G-Core/product-documentation/documentation/cloud/logging-as-a-service/about-logging-as-a-service.md

 ## Restrictions

-Please note that Logging has several restrictions that ensure that the Logging system runs effectively.
+Please note that Managed Logging has several restrictions that ensure that the logging system runs effectively.

 1. Message format: text/JSON
 2. Maximum fields in a JSON log: 225 fields